 4.2.1.
 At such reasonable times as the Secretary may designate, the permittee shall conduct Method 9 emission observations for the purpose of demonstrating compliance with Section 4.1.1.
-Method 9 shall be conducted in accordance with 40 CFR 60 Appendix A. [45CSR13, R13-2149, 6.2.1.; 45CSR§30-5.1.c.]
+Method 9 shall be conducted in accordance with 40 CFR 60 Appendix A.

+[45CSR13, R13-2149, 6.2.1.; 45CSR§30-5.1.c.]

 5.0.
 40 C.F.R.
-63, Subpart ZZZZ MACT Requirements [emission unit ID: 081G3]
+63, Subpart ZZZZ MACT Requirements [emission unit ID: 081G3, 081G4, 08108]

 5.1.1.
-As stated in §63.6602, you must comply with the following requirements for existing spark ignition stationary RICE $\leq$ 500 HP located at a major source of HAP emissions:
+As stated in §63.6602, you must comply with the following requirements for existing spark ignition stationary RICE ≤500 HP located at a major source of HAP emissions:

-For each The permittee must meet the following requirements, except during periods of startup .
-During periods of startup you must at idle and minimize the engine's RICE and black Inspect spark plugs every 1,000 hours of operation or annually, whichever comes first, and replace as startup time at startup to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes.
-RICE Inspect all hoses and belts every 500 hours of operation or annually, whichever comes first, and replace as necessary.
+For each The permittee must meet the following requirements, except during periods of startup During periods of startup you must Change oil and filter every 500 hours of operation or annually, whichever comes first; 2 Minimize the engine's time spent at idle and minimize the engine's RICE and black Inspect spark plugs every 1,000 hours of operation or annually, whichever comes first, and replace as startup time at startup to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes.
+RICE 1 Inspect all hoses and belts every 500 hours of operation or annually, whichever comes first, and replace as necessary.
+3

-If an emergency engine is operating during an emergency and it is not possible to shut down the engine in order to perform the work practice requirements on the schedule required in Table 2c of this subpart, or if performing the work practice on the required schedule would otherwise pose an unacceptable risk under federal, state, or local law, the work practice can be delayed until the emergency is over or the unacceptable risk under federal, state, or local law has abated.
+1If an emergency engine is operating during an emergency and it is not possible to shut down the engine in order to perform the work practice requirements on the schedule required in Table 2c of this subpart, or if performing the work practice on the required schedule would otherwise pose an unacceptable risk under federal, state, or local law, the work practice can be delayed until the emergency is over or the unacceptable risk under federal, state, or local law has abated.
 The work practice should be performed as soon as practicable after the emergency has ended or the unacceptable risk under federal, state, or local law has abated.
 Sources must report any failure to perform the work practice on the schedule required and the federal, state or local law under which the risk was deemed unacceptable.

-Sources have the option to utilize an oil analysis program as described in 40 C.F.R. §63.6625(j) (permit condition 5.2.4.) in order to extend the specified oil change requirement in Table 2c of this subpart.
+[40 C.F.R. §63.6602, Table 2c, Item 6; 45CSR34] (081G3)